pchaganti/ax-onemind.md/README.md

 This is **not** a context file.
 You don't load it into your prompt each session.
 It's a protocol — instructions that tell your agent how to use git refs as persistent memory.
 The file stays small and static.
-The memory it creates is infinite and lives entirely in `refs/mind/main`.
+The memory it creates is pruned and lives entirely in `refs/mind/main`.

 - A context file: static, bloats your prompt, loses relevance
 - ONEMIND.md: a stable spec.
 The memory grows in git, not in your context window